GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

 image needs to be built.

 [Build Templates](https://github.com/knative/build/blob/master/docs/build-templates.md)
-solve that problem by extracting the common yaml in a shared parameterized template.
+solve that problem by extracting the common yaml to a shared parameterized template.

 ### Create a Build Template

-A Build Template looks like that:
+A Build Template for a Docker build looks like that:

 ```yaml
 apiVersion: build.knative.dev/v1alpha1